Pricing and Admissions | General Park Information | Park Attractions | Guests with Small Children and Infants

 Bus Parking (located in our General Parking Lot): $25

 Disabled parking is available next to the Sesame Place entrance for $17.
 Spaces are limited and often sell out, so we recommend you arrive early.
 In the event that the lot is full, guests will be directed to park in our Preferred Lot for the $17 rate.
-Please inform our parking attendant if special arrangements are needed and we will be happy to accommodate.
+Vehicles should display a disabled permit to the tollbooth employee.
 A wheelchair or ECV can be arranged to be brought to your vehicle based upon availability.

 What should I wear to Sesame Place?

-We recommend that guests bring swimsuits to enjoy all of the dry and wet attractions at the park.
-Proper swimwear is required on all wet attractions.
+We recommend that guests bring swimsuits to enjoy all of the water attractions at the park.
+Proper swimwear is required on all water attractions.
 Swim diapers are required for diaper-wearing children.
-Water shoes are recommended.
-Footwear is required to be worn at all times.
+Water shoes are not permitted to be worn on water slides but may be held while riding.
+Footwear is recommended while waiting in queue lines, walking between rides and at Teeny Tiny Tidal Wave, Ernie’s Waterworks, Big Bird’s Rambling River and The Count’s Splash Castle (water shoes may not be worn on the slides at The Count’s Splash Castle).

-Swimsuits, water shoes and swim diapers are available for purchase inside the park.
+Swimsuits, water shoes and swim diapers are available for purchase at in-park retail locations.

-Soft-sided coolers 10"x10"x12" or smaller are permitted in park for storage of baby formula, baby food and medically necessary items.
-Sealed non-alcoholic beverages and small snacks such as chips, pretzels, cookies, whole fruit, and pre-made sandwiches are also allowed.
+Soft-sided coolers 10"x10"x12" or smaller are permitted in the park for storage of baby formula, baby food and medically necessary items.
+Sealed non-alcoholic beverages and small single-serve snack sized items such as chips, pretzels, cookies, whole fruit, and pre-made sandwiches are also allowed.
 All other outside food is not permitted in the park.
-Picnic areas and vending machines are available outside the park.
+Picnic areas and vending machines are available outside of the park in our General and Preferred Parking Lots.
+For food allergy concerns, please contact AllergenFriendlySPL@seaworld.com for accommodations.
+Glass items including bottles and containers are not permitted in the park.

 Do you have ATMs in the park?